visualdisplay/playfoods/README.md

 please be mindful when interacting. it / its , hy / hym .. very, very bad at interacting verbally..

-our discord is playfood , feel free to add or friend us,,! (before/if you do, please read our linked rentry)
+Our discord is playfood , feel free to add or friend us!
+(Before/If you do, please read our linked rentry)

 A few of our interests are –
 Don't Starve , UTdr , Regretevator ,